CodeYourFuture/curriculum/common-content/en/module/js2/querying/index.md

 The DOM is an interface.
 It represents HTML elements as objects and provides functions to access these objects.
 Let’s start by accessing the `textarea` element and its value.
 To access DOM elements, we can use a method on the DOM API - [`document.querySelector`](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector)

-We can create a javascript file, `script.js`, and link it to the HTML document using a `script` element:
+We can create a Javascript file, `script.js`, and link it to the HTML document using a `script` element:

 ```html {linenos=table,linenostart=1 hl_lines=["7"]}
 <!DOCTYPE html>